somedatapacket/docs.humio.com/content/configuration/authentication/role-based-auth.md

 All access to views and repositories is governed by roles.
-All access to objects related to a repository such as dashboards and alerts are checked against the roles of the current user on the repository.
+All access to objects related to a repository such as dashboards and alerts are checked against the roles of the current user in the repository.

 <figure>
 {{<mermaid align="center">}}